Roblox/creator-docs/content/en-us/education/battle-royale-series/ending-matches.md

    end
    ```

-2. To find the player in the activePlayers table, use a for loop that iterates through the `activePlayer` table.
-Then, add an if statement that runs if a player matching the name passed into the function is found.
+2. To find the player in the `activePlayers` table, iterate through it using a `for` loop.
+Then, add an `if` statement that runs if a player matching the name passed into the function is found.

    ```lua
    local function removeActivePlayer(player)